The Garden Grazer

 Customizing

-Herbs: Add fresh herbs such as parsley, cilantro, or basil for added taste before serving.
+Herbs: Add fresh herbs like parsley, cilantro, or basil for added flavor.
 Or you can also add dried herbs to the dressing.
 (Dijon mustard is also a tasty addition to the dressing!)
+For a hint of spice, add black pepper or chili powder to taste.

-Vegan cheese: Sprinkle vegan feta cheese crumbles on top before serving if desired.
+Vegan cheese: Sprinkle dairy-free feta cheese crumbles on top before serving if desired.

 Serving